anuraghit/contest-reminder/README.md

 # contest-reminder
 # Contest Pages

-Contest Pages is a web application that displays upcoming contests from AtCoder and Codeforces.
-It provides a visually appealing UI using React to enhance the user experience.
+Contest Pages is a web application that displays upcoming contests from many compitative programming contest like codeforces,atcoder,leetcode,codechef.
+Simple extension for lazy people like me ;)
+Currently deploying in firefox......

 ## Features